Ahmad Sirhindi: Personal views

-Modern writer Zahid Yahya al-Zariqi has likened Ahmad Sirhindi personal view with Muhammad ibn Ali al-Sanusi, Ibn Taymiyya, Muhammad ibn Abd al-Wahhab, Ibn Qayyim al-Jawziyya, Abd al-Razzaq al-San'ani, and Al-Shawkani, due to his orthodox stance, and his opposition to emperor Akbar in term of religious practice.
-Similar to Aḥmad ʻArafāt Qāḍi from Cairo University, who also likened the thoughts of Ahmad Sirhindi with he view of Ibn Taymiyya.
-Those assessments are also similar with the assessment of Salah Shu'air, an Egyptian writer, about the ideas of Sirhindi were similar with the Wahhabism movements which would rise two century after death of Ahmad Sirhindi, for resurrecting and revival of religious discourses, which also influence in Shsh Waliullah Dehlawi.
+Modern writer Zahid Yahya al-Zariqi has likened Ahmad Sirhindi's personal views to Muhammad ibn Ali al-Sanusi, Ibn Taymiyya, Muhammad ibn Abd al-Wahhab, Ibn Qayyim al-Jawziyya, Abd al-Razzaq al-San'ani, and Al-Shawkani, due to his orthodox stance, and his opposition to emperor Akbar in terms of religious practice.
+Similarly, Aḥmad ʻArafāt Qāḍi from Cairo University also likened the thoughts of Ahmad Sirhindi to the views of Ibn Taymiyya.
+Salah Shu'air, an Egyptian writer, suggested Sirhindi's views were similar to the Wahhabism movement that arose two centuries after Ahmad Sirhindi's death, with both arguing for the resurrection and revival of religious discourse, which also influenced Shah Waliullah Dehlawi.

-Ahmad Sirhindi repeatedly stated his proud ancestry to Rashidun caliph Umar ibn al-Khattab to show he was similarly in favour of orthodoxy.
-Abul Hasan Ali Hasani Nadwi, Islamic scholar, thinker, writer, preacher, reformer and a Muslim public intellectual of 20th century India, wrote the biography of Ahmad Sirhindi in his book, Rijal al-Fikr wa l-Da'wah fi al-Islam, which covers mostly the thought of Ahmad Sirhindi's efforts in revival of Islam and opposition of Bid'ah (heresy).
-While on another occasion, in a letter to Lãlã Beg (a Subahdar of Bihar), he regards Akbar's prohibition of cow-slaughter as interference against the religious freedom of Muslims.
+Ahmad Sirhindi repeatedly emphasised his proud ancestry to Rashidun caliph Umar ibn al-Khattab to show he was similarly in favour of orthodoxy.
+Abul Hasan Ali Hasani Nadwi, an Islamic scholar, thinker, writer, preacher, reformer and a Muslim public intellectual of 20th century India, wrote a biography of Ahmad Sirhindi in his book, Rijal al-Fikr wa l-Da'wah fi al-Islam, which mostly covers Ahmad Sirhindi's efforts to revive Islam and his opposition to Bid'ah (heresy).
+On another occasion, in a letter to Lãlã Beg (a Subahdar of Bihar), he described Akbar's prohibition of cow-slaughter as interference against the religious freedom of Muslims.

-In particular, Ahmad Sirhindi viewed that every ritualistic practices which are not documented in Sunnah, such as the annual prophet anniversary as forbidden in Islam.
-Other than that, he also criticized practices of Sufi whirling (Raqs), tradition of Sujud or prostrating towards the ruler, and other rituals which he deemed unislamic.
+In particular, Ahmad Sirhindi believed that every ritualistic practice which is not documented in Sunnah, such as the annual prophet anniversary, was forbidden in Islam.
+He also criticized practices such as Sufi whirling (Raqs), the tradition of Sujud or prostrating towards the ruler, and other rituals which he deemed unislamic.